Last updated on April 13, 2023 by Wandering our World

 One issue with this snake is that if it does bite you and you don’t seek treatment, there could be complications, albeit they are extremely rare.
-So consider seeking treatment just in case, and keep an eye on your symptoms if you are bitten.
+So always seek treatment just in case, and keep an eye on your symptoms if you are bitten.
 This type of issue is most likely related to allergies to the snake venom rather than the venom being dangerous.

 If you leave this snake alone, then it will leave you alone.
 If you are bitten, there is no danger or long-term effects for most people.
 It’s mainly found in the southeast of the country.

 Are There Venomous Snakes in the Dominican Republic?